domapic/domapic-base/README.md

 ```

 Default options values (or saved values if the `--saveConfig` option is used) is saved to a file at `~/.domapic/<serviceName>/config/service.json`.
 This file can be edited manually, and the new values will be applied next time the service is started.

 ---

+## Server

+The `server` object returned in the service contains methods:

+* `start` - Starts the server.
+Returns a promise, resolved when the server is running.
+Once the server is started, it is not possible to add more open api definitions, operations, or authentication implementations.
+* `extendOpenApi` - Add open api definitions to the server.
+Read the [Adding API resources](#add-api-resources) chapter for further info.
+* `addOperations` - Add operations related to api paths.
+Read [Adding API resources](#add-api-resources)).
+* `addAuthentication` - Add authentication implementations.
+Read [Authentication](#authentication).
+* `addAuthorization` - Add authorization roles.
+Read [Authentication](#authentication).

+---